Skip to main content

 5. What happens after graduation?

 Supervision doesn't end at the certificate.
-Programs offering ongoing peer-supervision groups, alumni mentor coaching, or continuing education are dramatically better long-term.
+Programs offering ongoing peer-supervision groups, alumni mentor coaching, lifetime access to materials, or continuing live calls are dramatically better long-term.
+The supervision standard that matters most is the one you can still access in year three.

 The realistic price range